 What we do

-The Mayor’s Office of Black Male Engagement (OBME), housed within the Office of Public Engagement, works to close the opportunity divide for men and boys of color.
+The Mayor’s Office of Black Male Engagement (OBME) works to close the opportunity divide for men and boys of color.
+We strive to better the communities where they live and reduce the economic and social disparities that affect them.

 There are no upcoming events.